 Storybird: Improve your child’s writing skills with a 7-day free trial of Storybird.
 This site offers challenges to become a better writer with prompts, lessons, video tutorials, quizzes and more.

-Time for Kids: Time is offering a free digital library for kids in all grades for the rest of the school year.
+Time for Kids: Time is offering a digital library for kids for $19.99 a year.

 Yosemite: Travel through the trails of Yosemite with this free virtual tour.